Banksia Park - Upper Hermitage

 Compiled and presented in profile.id by .id, the population experts.

-Analysis of the year of arrival for the overseas born population of Banksia Park - Upper Hermitage in 2011 compared to the City of Tea Tree Gully shows that there was a larger proportion of people who arrived before 2001, and a smaller proportion of recent overseas arrivals (those who arrived between 2006 and 2011).
+Analysis of household income levels in Banksia Park - Upper Hermitage in 2011 compared to the City of Tea Tree Gully shows that there was a similar proportion of high income households (those earning $2,500 per week or more) and a lower proportion of low income households (those earning less than $650 per week).

-The major differences in year of arrival data in the population between Banksia Park - Upper Hermitage and the City of Tea Tree Gully are:
+The major differences between the household incomes of Banksia Park - Upper Hermitage and the City of Tea Tree Gully were: